Is there such a thing as a prolapse diet? Can your diet affect your prolapse?

 Avoid the common mistake of consuming too much fibre!

 Eating too much fibre, especially insoluble fibre (e.g. skins of fruits and vegetables, seeds) can make constipation and bloating much worse.
+This will often make prolapse symptoms worse towards the end of the day too.

 Dietary fibre is important for correct stool consistency.